mawise/3dPrintedViolin/README.md

 This part took about five days to print plus two more to dissolve the support material.
 It is heavily striated and there are holes where a stream of PVA crossed the path where I wanted my violin to be.

 I had much more success printing my parts laying down instead of standing up.
 The striations almost look like a wood grain in that orientation and I didn't have any more issues with PVA leaving holes in the finished part.
 I needed about four more five-day prints to make the main body and all the little bits.
 The design calls for inserting carbon-fiber rods for structural support and the parts have perfectly-sized slots for those rods.
 At least the slots are prefectly-sized if you have a perfect 3d printer.
-I also found out on these parts that dissolving PVA seems to warm the PLA plastic of the part.
+I also found out on these parts that dissolving PVA seems to warp the PLA plastic of the part.

 ![edges of main body dont match up](img/1/IMG_20180908_082155.jpg)